B-Schwarz/dnd-game-assist/README.md

 [ ] Automatically rolls initiative for NPCs.
 [ ] Sorted by Initiative.
 [ ] Button to mark character's turn
+[ ] Dungeon Master can hide characters from players

 ## Encounter editor